Bulgaria

 General Information

 Project type: Field school & archaeological excavation.
-Suitable for both beginner and advanced students as well as those interested in archaeology and history of the eastern Mediterranean and Europe during the Neolithic and Chalcolithic periods.
+Suitable for both beginner and advanced students as well as those interested in archaeology and the history of the eastern Mediterranean and Europe during the Neolithic and Chalcolithic periods.

 The excavation started: 1939; The field school started: 2013